aayushuss/TestGit/README.md

 # TestGit
 This is for testing Git
-This is for Demo Purpose
+This is for Demo Purposes